 Certificate in Computing in Arts & Social Sciences

 Designed for students in the arts, social sciences, and humanities, this certificate program is intended to develop participants’ digital literacy.
 Students will develop and apply technical computing skills and also explore key social and intellectual issues in an increasingly digital world.
+This program will give students important skills for future employment and will impart the tools they will need to understand and navigate a rapidly changing society.

 This certificate can be completed by students in any BA program, in addition to the students’ regular program requirements, and will appear on the students’ transcripts.
 Note, too, that courses completed for this certificate can also count toward regular degree requirements for a student’s major or minor, depending on the subject.